-(c) Omnibus Loan and Security Agreement (OLSA) with PBComm
+(c) Omnibus Loan and Security Agreement (OLSA) with Philippine Bank of Communications (PBComm)

 On February 10, 2012, the Group entered into a loan agreement with PBComm amounting to P107.0 million to partly finance the double hulling and drydocking of a vessel owned by the Group.
 In February and May 2012, PBComm released the loan amounting to P65.0 million and P42.0 million, respectively.
 The loan is subject to annual interest rate of 9.5% and is payable in 36 equal monthly installments with one quarter grace period from date of each release.